HubSpot/Singularity/README.md

 Singularity is a core component of HubSpot PaaS infrastructure allowing us to run thousands of concurrent services and has already executed many millions of tasks in our production and QA clusters.

 ## How it works
 Singularity is an [**Apache Mesos framework**](http://mesos.apache.org/documentation/latest/mesos-frameworks/).
 It runs as a *task scheduler* on top of **Mesos Clusters** taking advantage of Apache Mesos scalability, fault-tolerance, and resource isolation.
 [Apache Mesos](http://mesos.apache.org/documentation/latest/mesos-architecture/) is a cluster manager that simplifies the complexity of running different types of applications on a shared pool of servers.
-In Mesos terminology, *Mesos applications* that are using Mesos APIs to schedule tasks in a cluster are called [*frameworks*](http://mesos.apache.org/documentation/latest/app-framework-development-guide/).
+In Mesos terminology, *Mesos applications* that use the Mesos APIs to schedule tasks in a cluster are called [*frameworks*](http://mesos.apache.org/documentation/latest/app-framework-development-guide/).

 ![Mesos Frameworks](Docs/images/Mesos_Frameworks.png)